Boston's many talented chefs delight diners in their restaurants.

 Favorites: Sultan's Rice Pilaf, Char-Grilled Swordfish Shish Kebab, Green Peppers Stuffed with Meat and Herbs, and Almond Pudding.

 The late Julia Child was perhaps the most recognizable chef in Boston and Cambridge, thanks to her popular television show.

 Of course, Julia Child's cookbooks are classics, starting with Mastering the Art of French Cooking.
 Use it to discover French cooking techniques, re-discover the joy of butter, and prepare memorable meals.
 Although her recipes are easy to follow, you'll also learn a lot - including some French!

 Favorites: Chicken Breasts Rolled in Parmesan and Fresh Bread Crumbs, Coquilles St. Jacques (Scallops with Wine, Garlic, and Herbs), Cheese Wafers, Spinach with Ham, Fresh Peach Tart, Caramel Custard, Orange Sponge cake.

-Todd English's Figs (42 Charles Street, Beacon Hill) combines ingredients in unexpected ways to create spectacular flavor combinations.
+Todd English's restaurants are know for combining ingredients in unexpected ways to create spectacular flavor combinations.

 In Figs Table, Chef English shares his knowledge about how and why to do things to produce specific results - for example, how to caramelize onions to produce the deepest, most intense sweetness.